Last Reviewed: April 2025

 My academic background is physics and astrophysics.
 I studied to degree level and still find these subjects fascinating.

-In my first job, as a scientist, I ended up focussing on IT and my second, I moved into IT proper.
+In my first job, as a scientist, I ended up focussing on IT and my subsequent jobd have been IT proper.
 Starting as a programmer, I dabbled as a Project Manager but settled on architecture and design.
-I have worked for banks in both London and New York City (I once had a visa to work in the USA).
+I have worked for banks in both London and New York City.
 In the few years leading up to the stroke, I took a career break.
 I was very active, my first love was bicycles and I became a mechanic.

 Stroke:

 In February/March 2016, I was in hospital for five weeks.
-I was deeply unimpressed by the standard of the care I received, and this has been known to flavour my writing!
-Up to that point, I’d never made use of the NHS.
+I was unimpressed by the standard of the care I received, and this experience has flavoured my writing.
+Up to that point, I never made use of the NHS.

 I was left with a damaged left side.
 I left hospital in a chair and have learned to walk again.
 Long-term, my hand and foot are immobile, everything else on that side is weaker.

-The damage to my hand means that I no longer scribe, don’t drive, and this blog, which started off as a recovery journal, is typed one-handed.
+The damage to my hand means that I no longer write, don’t drive, and this blog, which started off as a recovery journal, is typed one-handed.

 My vision was also affected, and I usually prefer to listen to web pages rather than to use my eyes.
-My technology allows me to listen to most posts, but not all, but not comments which I normally skip.
+My technology allows me to listen to most posts, but not comments (which I normally skip).

 I have hypertension and diabetic, presumably one caused the stroke, although no firm cause was discovered.
 These too, are subjects which I have written about.